michimussato/OpenStudioLandscapes/README.md

 made in the past.
 Stay flexible and adaptable with this modular and declarative system by reconfiguring any production environment with ease:
-- Easily add, edit, replace or remove services
+- ✅ Easily add, edit, replace or remove services
-- Clone (or modify and clone) entire production Landscapes for testing, debugging or development
+- ✅ Clone (or modify and clone) entire production Landscapes for testing, debugging or development
-- Code as source of truth:
+- ✅ Code as source of truth:
-  - Always stay on top of things with maps and node trees of code and Landscapes
+  - ✅ Always stay on top of things with Landscape Maps and node tree representations of Python code
-  - Limit manual documentation to a bare minimum
+  - ✅ Limit manual documentation to a bare minimum
-- `OpenStudioLandscapes` is (primarily) powered by [Dagster](https://github.com/dagster-io/) and [Docker](https://github.com/docker)
+- ✅ `OpenStudioLandscapes` is (primarily) powered by [Dagster](https://github.com/dagster-io/) and [Docker](https://github.com/docker)
-- Fully Python based
+- ✅ Fully Python based
+- ✅ Build your studio automation on top of your studio services
+  - ✅ not the other way around
+  - ✅ share your studio automation (scripts, packages) among Landscapes
+- ✅ Do you like project based studio services?
+  - ✅ No problem with OpenStudioLandscapes

 This platform is aimed towards small to medium-sized studios where only limited resources for Pipeline